ThomasFinnern/LangMan4Dev/README.md

 ## Use cases:

+1) **Developer translation IDs**
+This component will match languages IDs like COM_LANG4DEV_... defined in *.ini file against code occurences

+* Matches translation IDs defined in *.ini file against code occurences
+* Provides lines with missing Translation Ids for copy into *.ini
+* Supports AD HOC Text written insisde Text::_('...') but no ID is found in *.ini

-1) Developer translations
+   1) Project texts

-   1) Developer may use Translation IDs like COM_LANG4DEV_... in the TEXT::_('...') definition and place where these are expected.
+   1) Developer may use Translation IDs like COM_LANG4DEV_... in the TEXT::_('...') definition and place them where these are expected.
     This component will collect all and provide prepared lines to include in the lang files
    2) Write plain text in the TEXT::_('...') definition.
     This component will collect all and provide prepared lines to include in the lang files. the lang IDS have to be adjusted though